 Problem-led and evolving

 Albert works within the STEM disciplinary cluster as a lecturer.
 Figure 8 represents key themes from Albert’s approach to teaching and the support of students’ learning and includes some examples of the digital technologies that he has utilised.
-The case study provides greater depth and explains some of the conceptions of teaching he holds as related to the field that he works within.
+The case study provides greater depth and explains some of the conceptions of teaching he holds as related to the field that he works within, incorporating interview data and evidence from the think aloud design process.

 Philosophy of teaching and learning

 Albert explained that he sees his role very much as a facilitator.
-He explained that he genuinely believes that he can help the learners to understand and to do this he sees one aspect of his role as encouraging the learners.
+He explained that he genuinely believes that he can help the learners to understand and to do this he sees one aspect of his role as being a source of encouragement for the learners.
 He noted that he does not believe that he can make them learn but rather he can “support” their approach and help them to find meaning and develop their own understanding of what is often complex technical information.
 He explained that prior to coming into higher education he had worked in industry for quite a long time.
-As a consequence he feels that he has a fairly developed sense of helping people with their performance and that when he made the move into the learning environment he feels he brought this with him.
+As a consequence, he feels that he has a fairly developed sense of helping people with their performance and that when he made the move into the learning environment he feels he brought this with him.
 He believes that this is translated into a belief that he cannot make the students learn.
-Rather he can encourage the learning and provide the best conditions available to enable the learners to develop an understanding and how to apply principles to particular problems.
+Rather he can encourage the students to try and learn and provide the best conditions available to enable the learners to develop an understanding and how to apply principles to particular problems.

 He noted that in his working life he became familiar with how you apply your understanding and adapt this to each particular context and therefore you go from the defined problem and abstract from here using the information and skills available to solve each individual problem.
 He says that as a teacher he initially thought it was about teaching the abstract and getting the learners to memorise this and then try and apply it.
 However, he now believes that his own belief that rather than memorising a lot of facts and information and then trying to construct meaning from this abstract list, it is more useful to help with the principles and encourage people to then apply these and adapt to the context.
 This Albert feels is best achieved through facilitation.
-He reflected on the need to “visit real situations” so that learners can apply their understanding and see how well it works for them and to adapt and develop.
+He reflected on the need to “visit real situations” so that learners can apply their understanding and see how well it works for them and to adapt and develop when they need an alternative.

-He says he has also learned from seeing how his own daughter has been taught at school and how to ensure that students are not afraid and to try and help people to enjoy learning and that if people enjoy their learning they are more likely to engage.
+A key aspect of his own teaching is to observe others.
+He stated he has for example learned from seeing how his own daughter has been taught at school and how to ensure that students are not afraid and to try and help people to enjoy learning.
+If people enjoy their learning Albert feels they are more likely to engage.
 For Albert learning “should be joyful” and he reflected for some time on this notion of enjoyment and then added that he believes that a really skilful teacher also has the ability to take the complicated and simplify it so that it becomes “understandable to anyone”.
-When this happens he feels that the learners become more confident and with this enjoyment and confidence comes an increased willingness to take responsibility for the learning that they are engaged with which in turn can increase the student independence which he stated was a key aspect of his own philosophy.
+When this is achieved he feels that the learners become more confident and with this enjoyment and confidence comes an increased willingness to take responsibility for the learning that they are engaged with which in turn can increase the student independence which he stated was a key aspect of his philosophy.